 - 4.88.
-Since, through special calculations, a gross value added can be associated with the value of part of the output of a productive unit, tourism direct gross value added (TDGVA) can be defined as the part of gross value added generated by tourism industries and other industries of the economy that serve directly visitors in response to internal tourism consumption. - 4.89.
+Since, through special calculations, a portion of gross value added can be associated with the value of part of the output of a productive unit, it is possible to define an aggregate, named tourism direct gross value added (TDGVA), which adds the parts of gross value added generated by tourism industries and other industries of the economy that serve directly visitors in responding to internal tourism consumption.
+The use of the term direct in this aggregate refers to the fact that the TSA only measures that part of value added (by tourism industries and other industries) due to the consumption of visitors and leaves aside the indirect and induced effects that such a consumption might generate. - 4.89.
 As an indicator associated to a production process, the value added generated does not depend on the use given to the output of this process.
-As a consequence, although tourism consumption does not correspond entirely to final consumption expenditure, responding to the demand generated by the part of it that is intermediate consumption generates also gross valued added, employment, income, etc..
-It is total internal tourism consumption that has to be taken into consideration when compiling tourism direct gross value added. - 4.90.
-Tourism direct gross value added includes the proportion of gross value added generated by all industries in the process of provision of goods and services to visitors, would-be visitors (acquisition before a trip) or third parties for their benefit.
+As a consequence, although tourism consumption does not correspond entirely to final consumption expenditure, responding to the demand generated by the part of it that is intermediate consumption generates also gross valued added.

-- 4.91.
-Comparing this measurement with gross value added of the tourism industries, the latter would include for instance all the gross value added generated by restaurants including meals consumed by local residents because these establishments are part of a tourism industry.
-In contrast, although tourism direct gross value added would include the part of gross value added generated by meals served in restaurants to visitors, it would exclude the gross value added corresponding to meals served by these same restaurants to locals.
-It would also exclude the gross value added generated by restaurants in any other secondary activity, such as catering to local businesses and the rental of space to third parties, and in any other output in as much as it is not delivered to visitors. - 4.92.
-Tourism direct gross value added also includes the gross value added associated with the output of other industries as long as this output is part of tourism consumption.
+- 4.90.
+Tourism direct gross value added includes the part of gross value added generated by all industries in the process of provision of goods and services to visitors, would-be visitors (acquisition before a trip) or third parties for visitors' benefit. - 4.91.
+Comparing this measurement with gross value added of the tourism industries (GVATI), the latter would include for instance all the gross value added generated by restaurants including meals consumed by local residents because these establishments are part of a tourism industry.
+In contrast, although tourism direct gross value added (TDGVA) would include the part of gross value added generated by meals served in restaurants to visitors, it would exclude the part of gross value added corresponding to meals served by these same restaurants to locals.
+It would also exclude the part of gross value added generated by restaurants in any other secondary activity, such as catering to local businesses and the rental of space to third parties, and in any other output in as much as it is not delivered to visitors. - 4.92.
+Nevertheless, tourism direct gross value added (TDGVA) also includes the part of gross value added associated with the output of other (non-tourism) industries as long as this output responds to tourism consumption.
 Consequently, tourism direct gross value added can be seen to be independent of the definition of tourism characteristic products and tourism industries, a feature that enhances its usefulness as an internationally comparable measure of the economic importance of tourism. - 4.93.
-As already mentioned, tourism direct gross value added only measures the part of gross value added generated by tourism industries and other industries; it is short of measuring the total direct contribution of tourism as it excludes the other components of tourism demand (see B.2.4.
-Total tourism demand). - 4.94.
+As already mentioned, tourism direct gross value added only measures the part of gross value added generated by tourism industries and other industries in responding to tourism internal consumption; it is short of measuring the total direct effects of tourism as it excludes the contribution of other components of total tourism internal demand (see B.2.4.
+Total tourism internal demand and Annex 6). - 4.94.
 The calculation of tourism direct gross value added (and of the following aggregate tourism direct gross domestic product) presents some particularities in the case of the acquisition of goods by visitors (see Annex 4).